Native American Education Program

 Title VI Indian Education Education Program

-NAEP provides many servies to GRPS Native American students who are identified through the Student Eligibility (506) form.
-The Native American Support Coordinator serves as a liason and academic resource advocate for Native American students in K-12th grades to increase graduation rates.
+NAEP provides many services to GRPS Native American students who are identified through the Student Eligibility (506) form.
+The Native American Support Coordinator serves as a liaison and academic resource advocate for Native American students in K-12th grades to increase graduation rates.

-Maampi-E-Oujiijig Anishinaabe Binoojiinyag (Indian Children who originate from here).
+Maampi-E-Oujiijig Anishinaabe Binoojiinyag (Native children who originate from here).
 This is an annual event that we do in the Spring.
 Any Native American student can attend our afterschool program and would like to make regalia, can do so and dance in the Pow Wow.

 Youth Drum Groups